Women in Economics: Ellen Zentner

 This 17-minute podcast was released March 28, 2018.

-“I realized that keeping your head down and working hard was not going to get you that far, because you need to get recognized for that,” says Ellen Zentner, chief economist at Morgan Stanley.
+“I realized that keeping your head down and working hard was not going to get you that far, because you need to get recognized for that,” says Ellen Zentner, chief economist at Morgan Stanley (right in photo above).
 This “aha” moment led Zentner to actively manage her career, and the result was advancement and success.
 Zentner went from the University of Colorado to the state of Texas and finally to Wall Street.
-Listen to this 28 minute podcast to learn more about her.

 Below is a full transcript of this audio podcast.
 It has not been edited or reviewed for accuracy or readability.

 Maria Hasenstab: I’m Maria Hasenstab, and you’re listening to “Women in Economics,” a podcast series from the St. Louis Fed’s Timely Topics audio channel.
 Today I’m speaking with Ellen Zentner, the Managing Director and Chief U.S. Economist for Morgan Stanley.

 Hasenstab: I’d like to talk to you about being a woman in the field of economics.
 When did you learn that you were interested in economics?